Ran Yunfei

 Ran Yunfei (born 1965) is a Chinese writer and a high-profile democracy activist and blogger.
-He was arrested in late March 2011, shortly after the start of the 2011 Chinese pro-democracy protests, on charges of inciting subversion of state power.
+He was arrested in late March 2011, shortly after the start of the 2011 Chinese pro-democracy protests, on charges of "inciting subversion of state power".
 He was released in August 2011 and remains under residential surveillance.
 Ran expressed through social media that he converted to Christianity on 31 October 2015.
-He has been attending a Bible study since 2013.
+He was baptized by Pastor Wang Yi at Early Rain Covenant Church, and has been attending a Bible study since 2013.

 Biography

 Ran is a member of the ethnic Tujia minority and was born in Youyang County, Chongqing.
 After graduating from Sichuan University, where he studied Chinese literature, in 1987, he was engaged in supporting the students who participated in the Tiananmen Square Protests.
-Because of the sweeping crackdown from the authorities, he went to Aba autonomous prefecture for a time.
+Because of the sweeping crackdown from the authorities, he went to Ngawa Tibetan Prefecture for a time.
 He works for the magazine Sichuan Literature and is a resident of Chengdu, Sichuan Province.

 Although he became a scholarly writer of Chinese classical culture hereafter, he was increasingly active in online writing.
 He is a prolific writer of social and political commentary.
 His blog is well known in China and his Twitter account has more than 44,000 followers.
 Ran was also among those who signed Charter 08.